rithvika7495/Credit-Card-Fraud-Detection/README.md

-# Credit Card Fraud Detection
+# Credit Card Fraud Detection using Machine Learning

 This is a machine learning project that detects fraudulent credit card transactions using various algorithms.
 The dataset used in this project contains a total of 284,807 transactions, out of which 492 are fraudulent.
 The aim of this project is to develop a model that can accurately predict whether a transaction is fraudulent or not.